Nicholas Samra

-Nicholas James Samra (born August 15, 1944) is the eparchial bishop emeritus of the Melkite Catholic Eparchy of Newton in the United States.
-He is also Apostolic Administrator of the Melkite Greek Catholic Eparchy of Nuestra Señora del Paraíso in Mexico City since 2015.
-Bishop Samra has written extensively on the subject of ecumenism and the Eastern Catholic Churches.
+Nicholas James Samra (born August 15, 1944) is a Syrian American prelate who served as Eparch of Newton in the Melkite Greek Catholic Church from 2011 to 2022.
+He also served as Apostolic Administrator of the Eparchy of Nuestra Señora del Paraíso in Mexico City from 2015 to 2019.
+Samra has written extensively on the subject of ecumenism and the Eastern Catholic Churches.